-- × We only measured CU200 exposure: Our method only measures investment in CU200 companies-the top 200 extractors of fossil fuels.
-We do not count investment in smaller fossil fuel extractors not on the CU200 list or industries linked to fossil fuel extraction, such as pipeline manufacturers. - × Not all indirect investment vehicles have been screened: Our method only screened indirect investment vehicles which represented more than 1% of each pension fund's total value.
+- We only measured CU200 exposure: Our method only measures investment in CU200 companies-the top 200 extractors of fossil fuels.
+We do not count investment in smaller fossil fuel extractors not on the CU200 list or industries linked to fossil fuel extraction, such as pipeline manufacturers. - Not all indirect investment vehicles have been screened: Our method only screened indirect investment vehicles which represented more than 1% of each pension fund's total value.
 Unfortunately, this means there are likely to be small undetected funds in the dataset which have CU200 exposure.

-- × Difficulties estimating the CU200 exposure of opaque investments: Many indirect investment vehicles do not publicly disclose their holdings, so it is not possible to calculate their fossil fuel MSCI World Index,14 which has a CU200 exposure of 3.5%.
+- × Difficulties estimating the CU200 exposure of opaque investments: Many indirect investment vehicles do not publicly disclose their holdings, so it is not possible to calculate their fossil fuel exposure.
+We estimated these larger investment vehicles to have a CU200 exposure equal to the MSCI World Index, which has a CU200 exposure of 3.5%.
 This was the case for approximately £40 billion worth of assets.
 If we had instead used the FTSE 100 index as a proxy, reflecting a bias towards UK markets, our results would have been much higher as it has a CU200 exposure of 12% (this would have added around £3 billion to the indirect fossil fuel investment total). - Our results are only as good as the data disclosed by local authorities: Our analysis is based exclusively on data collected from FOI requests.
 Some local authorities did not engage fully with this process, which constrained us to produce estimates using partial data.
 As already described, for 13 local authorities we assigned estimated values.
-For a further seven local autotal disclosed in their 2019/20 annual reports so we estimated the unreported amounts using the average fossil fuel exposure for the disclosed assets. - × 'Low-carbon' and 'climate- aware' funds were estimated to have zero CU200 exposure: Any fund mentioning terms related to sustainability was assumed to have no fossil fuel exposure .
+For a further seven local authorities, we noted that the assets disclosed in the FOI response were less than the pension fund total disclosed in their 2019/20 annual reports so we estimated the unreported amounts using the average fossil fuel exposure for the disclosed assets. - Yow-carbon' and 'climate- aware' funds were estimated to have zero CU200 exposure: Any fund mentioning terms related to sustainability was assumed to have no fossil fuel exposure.
 In reality, up to a third of these funds will still be investing in oil and gas companies, as explored in Chapter 3 of this report.